Time to bring you our list of Western Cape vineyards to visit during your Cape Town/South Africa trip.

 What a lovely place!
 Boschendal is a Franschhoek winery that not only offers wine tastings and tours.
 They also have an amazing garden where they offer picnics and you can book to stay in one of their cottages as well.
 It’s a very scenic place and I can only highly recommend you go for a picnic there.

 They offer different wine tasting starting at R110pp as well as vineyard (R120pp) and cellar tours (R60pp).
 For the picnic you have two options: The Rose Garden picnic costs R520 per basket for two and the Werf Farm picnic is R460 per basket for two.
 Booking is essential.

-I would say Alto is also worth a visit.
+We would say Alto is also worth a visit.
 It’s located in Stellenbosch and is South Africa’s oldest red wine estate.
 Their Standard Wine Tasting includes 4 wines and costs R40 per person but they have three other options as well.
 The most expensive being the Premium Tasting which has you taste all 6 wines for R80pp.
-I also recommend you get the cheese board here (R120/board).
+We also recommend you get the cheese board here (R120/board).